raghavrv98/mystarswill/README.md

-This is astrology info website
+This is astrology info website (updated)